johnmark287/johnmark287/README.md

 - Django framework.

 # Activities
-- 🔭 I’m currently working on frontend web developmment with React.
+- 🔭 I’m currently working on backend web developmment with NextJS and Django seperately.
 - ⚡ Fun fact: Just realised coding is my new hobby.
 - 👯 I’m looking to collaborate on backend development with django framework.